HNeukermans/FluentRanges/README.md

 # FluentRanges
 Library for all sorts of ranges like numerics, dates and other value types.
+A range behave as an immutable object that represents a 1-dimensional scalar area between 2 limits.

 ## Why FluentRanges?
 Write *'x is between'* rules fluently.
 Write *'x happened during a period'* rules fluently.
-Helps in computing **intersections** between two or more 1-dimensional areas.
+Compute **intersections** between two or more 1-dimensional scalar areas.
-Helps  when  then do
-  when or the computation intersection
-A range represents an 1 dim-area or extend between 2 limits.
-The width/durarion of the range is the difference between both limits.
-FluentRanges can help in code-modeling scalar business rules like:
-	- when a number/date is in between a range/period then do ...
-    - when two areas on scale intersect then do ...
+Compute **left|right adjacency** between two or more 1-dimensional scalar areas.
+Helps in modeling and programming against 1-dimensional scalar areas.
+Offers methods like Offset, Inflate,

 ## What is FluentRanges?
 FluentRanges contains classes and convenient extensions methods that make creating and working with ranges easy.